ashoksrirama/ashoksrirama-v2/docs/eks-advanced/custom-scheduler.md

 export EKS_CLUSTER=eksdemo
 ```

 As of this writing, Amazon EKS doesn't allow to customize the `kube-scheduler` configuration.
 Many customers ask how they can use `MostAllocated` strategy to efficiently binpack their worker nodes.
+Let's see how can we create a custom scheduler with `MostAllocated` strategy and assign it to our k8s deployments.

 ### Step 1: Create `MostAllocated` kube-scheduler configuration